Retaliation Based on a Protected Activity

-Retaliation is defined as any adverse action taken against a person because of their participation in a protected activity, as defined below.
+Retaliation is defined as any adverse action taken against a person (including peer-to-peer retaliation among students or among faculty or staff employees) because of their participation in a protected activity, as defined below.

-“Adverse action” includes but is not limited to: any action that would keep an individual from reporting discrimination, harassment or retaliation; shunning and avoiding an individual who reports discrimination, harassment or retaliation; express or implied threats or intimidation intended to prevent an individual from reporting discrimination, harassment or retaliation; and denying employment benefits because a faculty or staff employee reported discrimination, harassment or retaliation or participated in the reporting and investigation process described in the Comprehensive Policy.
+“Adverse action” includes but is not limited to: any action that would keep an individual from reporting discrimination, harassment, or retaliation; shunning and avoiding an individual who reports discrimination, harassment, or retaliation; express or implied threats or intimidation intended to coerce or prevent an individual from reporting discrimination, harassment or retaliation; and denying employment benefits because a faculty or staff employee reported discrimination, harassment, or retaliation or participated in the reporting and investigation process described in the Comprehensive Policy.